Cohesity Collaborates with Microsoft to Simplify How Businesses Protect and Secure Their Data from Cyber Threats Including Ransomware Attacks

 With so many organizations expanding their data footprints into hybrid and multicloud environments, attack vulnerabilities are increasing, and data security and protection is becoming more complex.
 Cohesity seeks to meet customers where they are, whether on-premises or across multiple cloud providers,” said Phil Goodwin, research vice president, IDC.
 “Cohesity strives to help customers get more value from data through better data logistics, a key part of which is data security and protection.
 We think integrating with Microsoft Azure will help Cohesity and its customers to stay a step ahead of cyber criminals through more intelligent security now and with other interesting use cases to follow.”

-Cohesity is a leader in data security and management.
-We make it easy to secure, protect, manage, and derive value from data — across the data center, edge and cloud.
-We offer a full suite of services consolidated on one multicloud data platform: backup and recovery, data security, disaster recovery, file and object services, dev/test, and analytics — reducing complexity and eliminating mass data fragmentation.
-Cohesity can be delivered as a service, self-managed, or provided by a Cohesity-powered partner.
+Cohesity is a leader in AI-powered data security and management.
+We make it easy to secure, protect, manage, and get value from data — across the data center, edge, and cloud.
+Cohesity helps organizations defend against cybersecurity threats with comprehensive data security and management capabilities, including immutable backup snapshots, AI-based threat detection, monitoring malicious behavior, and rapid recovery at scale.
+Cohesity solutions can be delivered as a service, self-managed, or provided by a Cohesity-powered partner.